Santa Monica, California

-Santa Monica traces its history to Rancho San Vicente y Santa Monica, granted in 1839 to the Sepúlveda family of California.
-The rancho was later sold to John P. Jones and Robert Baker, who in 1875, along with his Californio heiress wife Arcadia Bandini de Stearns Baker, founded Santa Monica, which incorporated as a city in 1886.
+Santa Monica traces its history to Rancho San Vicente y Santa Mónica, granted in 1839 to the Sepúlveda family of California.
+The rancho was later sold to John P. Jones and Robert Baker, who, in 1875, along with his Californio heiress wife Arcadia Bandini de Stearns Baker, founded Santa Monica, which incorporated as a city in 1886.
 The city developed into a seaside resort during the late 19th and early 20th centuries, with the creation of tourist attractions such as Palisades Park, the Santa Monica Pier, Ocean Park, and the Hotel Casa del Mar.

 History

 Indigenous

-The Tongva are Indigenous to the Santa Monica area.
+The Tongva are indigenous to the Santa Monica area.
 The village of Comicranga was established in the Santa Monica area.
 One of the village's notable residents was Victoria Reid, who was the daughter of the chief of the village.
 During the Spanish period, she was taken to Mission San Gabriel from her parents at the age of six.

 Spanish era

-The first non-indigenous group to set foot in the area was the party of explorer Gaspar de Portolà, which camped near the present-day intersection of Barrington and Ohio Avenues on August 3, 1769.
+The first non-indigenous group to set foot in the area was the party of explorer Gaspar de Portolá, which camped near the present-day intersection of Barrington and Ohio Avenues on August 3, 1769.

 There are two different accounts of how the city's name came to be.
 One says it was named in honor of the feast day of Saint Monica (mother of Saint Augustine), but her feast day is May 4.
 Another version says it was named by Juan Crespí on account of a pair of springs, the Kuruvungna Springs, that were reminiscent of the tears Saint Monica shed over her son's early impiety.